Hello, I'm Emily.

 I am a Somatic Experiencing Practitioner, yoga teacher, and community educator.

 I collaborate with clients to resolve symptoms of trauma and stress, become more embodied and self-regulated, and develop new ways of maintaining presence and peace.
 I love practicing yoga and Somatic Experiencing® (SE) because they:

 view the mind-body-spirit as intrinsically holistic, interconnected, and interactive,

 emphasize an empowerment-based approach to recovery, and

 I also offer training in trauma-informed yoga and embodiment practices for healing to yoga teachers and mental health professionals, and facilitate community-based education on trauma, the nervous system, and embodiment.

 My love for embodiment practices began as an athlete and yoga practitioner.
-I have yoga to thank for alleviating my anxiety and curing my chronic back pain entirely.
+I have yoga to thank for alleviating my anxiety and curing my chronic back pain.
 I have practiced yoga since 2010.
 Since 2014, I have completed more than 700 hours of yoga teacher training in Raja-Hatha Yoga, Ayurveda, Yoga Nidra, Tantric Yoga, Yoga for Trauma, and Tibetan Heart Yoga.
 I have instructed over 2000 hours of yoga classes and trainings.

 When I'm not doing yoga or SE, you might find me painting, paddle boarding, or backpacking in the Sierra Nevada mountains I call home.
 I am also deeply invested in exploring my relationship to my white European and Jewish ancestry, and in unpacking my own privileges and contributions to systems of oppression.

 I acknowledge that I work and live on Washoe land that was never ceded.